Abelkrijgtalles/mojang-maps/README.md

 # Mojang Maps

-Project status: I've lost interest, so there probably won't be any new updates.
+Project status: I've regained interest because of the popularity of Mojang Maps, so there will hopefully be new updates.

 A Google Maps like navigation system for Minecraft.